xavierpok/tp/docs/UserGuide.md

 3. Refer to the [Features](#features) below for details of each command.

 <div markdown="span" class="alert alert-primary">:bulb: **Before you begin:**
-If there is no data file, either because this is the first time you've started **Connexion** or because you deleted the file, the app will fill with example dataset.
+If there is no data file, either because this is the first time you've started **Connexion** or because you deleted the file, the app will fill with an example dataset.
 You may enter `clear` to clear them.
 These are present just as an example, and can otherwise be disregarded.
 </div>

 --------------------------------------------------------------------------------------------------------------------